Asteraceae: Floral heads

-A ray flower is a 3-tipped (3-lobed), strap-shaped, individual flower in the head of some members of the family Asteraceae.
-Sometimes a ray flower is 2-tipped (2-lobed).
-The corolla of the ray flower may have 2 tiny teeth opposite the 3-lobed strap, or tongue, indicating evolution by fusion from an originally 5-part corolla.
-Sometimes, the 3:2 arrangement is reversed, with 2 tips on the tongue, and 0 or 3 tiny teeth opposite the tongue.
-A ligulate flower is a 5-tipped, strap-shaped, individual flower in the heads of other members.
+A ray flower is a two - or three-lobed, strap-shaped, individual flower, found in the head of most members of the Asteraceae.
+The corolla of the ray flower may have two tiny, vestigial teeth, opposite to the three-lobed strap, or tongue, indicating its evolution by fusion from an ancestral, five-part corolla.
+In some species, the 3:2 arrangement is reversed, with two lobes, and zero or three tiny teeth visible opposite the tongue.

+A ligulate flower is a five-lobed, strap-shaped, individual flower found in the heads of certain other asteraceous species.
 A ligule is the strap-shaped tongue of the corolla of either a ray flower or of a ligulate flower.
-A disk flower (or disc flower) is a radially symmetric (i.e., with identical shaped petals arranged in circle around the center) individual flower in the head, which is ringed by ray flowers when both are present.
-Sometimes ray flowers may be slightly off from radial symmetry, or weakly bilaterally symmetric, as in the case of desert pincushions Chaenactis fremontii.
+A disk flower (or disc flower) is a radially symmetric individual flower in the head, which is ringed by the ray flowers when both are present.
+In some species, ray flowers may be arranged around the disc in irregular symmetry, or with a weakly bilaterally symmetric arrangement.

-A radiate head has disc flowers surrounded by ray flowers.
-A ligulate head has all ligulate flowers.
-When a sunflower family flower head has only disc flowers that are sterile, male, or have both male and female parts, it is a discoid head.
-Disciform heads have only disc flowers, but may have two kinds (male flowers and female flowers) in one head, or may have different heads of two kinds (all male, or all female).
-Pistillate heads have all female flowers.
-Staminate heads have all male flowers.
-Sometimes, but rarely, the head contains only a single flower, or has a single flowered pistillate (female) head, and a multi-flowered male staminate (male) head.
+Variations

+When an Asteraceae flower head has only disc flowers that are bisexual, it is a discoid head.
+A subtype of discoid heads are radiant heads, which have larger, dilated, and often bilateral outer florets.

+Disciform heads include disk florets, which may be male or bisexual, and surrounding florets that may be naked or tubular and female.

+A radiate head has disc florets surrounded by an outer portion of ray florets known as a lamina.

+A ligulate head has only ligulate florets.

+Some other species produce two different head types: staminate (all-male), or pistillate (all-female).
+In a few unusual species, the "head" will consist of one single disc flower; alternatively, a few species will produce both single-flowered female heads, along with multi-flowered male heads, in their "pollination strategy".